GuenterQuast/mimoCoRB/builddoc/index.rst

 Typical examples of random consumers are displays of a subset of the wave forms or of intermediate analysis results.

-This project originated from an attempt to structure and generalize data acquision for several experiments in advanced physics laboratory courses at Karlruhe Institute of Technology (KIT).
+This project originated from an effort to structure and generalize data acquision for several experiments in advanced physics laboratory courses at Karlruhe Institute of Technology (KIT).

-As a simple demonstration, we provide data from simulatd signals as would be recored by a detector for comsmic myons with three detection layers.
+As a simple demonstration, we provide data from simulated signals as would be recorded by a detector for cosmic muons with three detection layers.
 Occasionally, such muons stop in an absorber between the 2nd and 3rd layer, where they decay at rest and emit a high-energetic electron recorded as a 2nd pulse in one or two of the detection layers.
-After data acquitision, a search for typical pulses is performed, data with detected double pulses are selected and fed into a second buffer.
+After data acquisition, a search for typical pulses is performed, data with detected double pulses are selected and fed into a second buffer.
 A third buffer receives data in a reduced format which only contains the parameters of found pulses.
 These data and the wave forms of all double-pulses are finally stored on disk.
-This application is a very typical example of the general process of on-line data processing in modern experiments and may serve as a starting point for own applications.
+This application is a very typical example of the general process of on-line data processing in modern physics experiments and may serve as a starting point for own applications.